 Tullian is a best-selling author, having written seven books, the most recent, One Way Love: Inexhaustible Grace for an Exhausted World was released in October 2013.
 Other titles include, Glorious Ruin, October 2012 (an ECPA finalist for Book of the Year) and Jesus + Nothing = Everything, which won Christianity Today’s book of the year in 2012.
 Tullian has appeared on CBS News, Fox and Friends, Morning Joe, among other programs, and his writing has been featured on the Washington Post, Huffington Post, Christianity Today, and a host of other print outlets.
 Tullian is singularly and passionately devoted to seeing people set free by the amazing power of God’s grace.
 To catch up with Mockingbird’s coverage of Tullian, click here.

 David Zahl is the Director of Mockingbird Ministries and editor-in-chief of the Mockingbird blog.
-Born in New York City, David graduated from Georgetown University in 2001 and then served for five years as a youth minister with FOCUS (Fellowship Of Christians in Universities and Schools) in their New England.
+Born in New York City, David graduated from Georgetown University in 2001 and then served for five years as a youth minister in New England.
 In 2007 he founded Mockingbird in New York City.
-David and his wife Cate currently reside in Charlottesville, VA with their two boys, Charlie and Cabell, where David also serves on the staff of Christ Episcopal Church, supervising their ministry to students and young adults.
+David and his wife Cate reside in Charlottesville, VA with their two boys, where David also serves on the staff of Christ Episcopal Church, supervising their ministry to students and young adults.
 He is a licensed lay preacher in the Episcopal diocese of Virginia, and his writing has appeared in Christianity Today, Modern Reformation and The Dish.
-His first book, A Mess of Help, will be out in November of 2014.
+His first book, A Mess of Help: From the Crucified Soul of Rock N’ Roll, appeared in December of 2014.